-On joining the Trust a Trustee is provided with a copy of the Articles of Association, a copy of the Academies Financial Handbook, is required to sign the Trustee Code of Conduct and is expected to visit the schools within the Trust.
+On joining the Trust a Trustee is provided with a copy of the Articles of Association, a copy of the Academies Trust Handbook, is required to sign the Trustee Code of Conduct and is expected to visit the schools within the Trust.
+A new Induction Process has been developed to support induction of Governors and Trustees across the Trust.
 Trustees are provided with access to copies of policies, procedures, minutes, accounts, budgets, plans and other documentation that they will need to undertake their role as Trustees.
 The training and induction provided for each new Trustee will depend on their existing experience and where necessary induction will provide training on charity, educational, legal and financial matters.

 The Academy Trust performs a skills audit of Trustees every 2 years, should any gaps be identified training courses are offered to address these issues.
-All schools subscribe to the Local Authorities Governors Support and Continuing Professional Development Programme (SPARK) which offers a comprehensive range of training programmes.
-Further training and advice is available via subscriptions e.g. to the NGA, The Key etc. In house training is also provided in particular areas, for example, finance by the FD.
+All schools subscribe to the Local Authorities Governors Support and Continuing Professional Development Programme (SPARK) which offers a compressive range of training programmes.
+Further training and advice is available via subscriptions e.g. to the NGA, The Key etc. In house training is also provided in particular areas, for example, finance by the Finance Director.